Our story

 Business Development, Tandem Bank

-Jeff Lukich (Vice Chair)
+Jeff Lukich (Chair)

 Founder & Principal Consultant, Movere Strategies, LLC